devicetree-org/devicetree-specification/source/flattened-format.rst

 Structure Block
 ---------------

-The structure block describes the structure and contents of the device tree itself.
+The structure block describes the structure and contents of the devicetree itself.
 It is composed of a sequence of tokens with data, as described in 0.
 These are organized into a linear tree structure, as described in 0.

-Each token in the structure block, and thus the structure block itself, shall be located at a 4-byte aligned offset from the beginning of the device tree blob (see :ref:`sect-fdt-alignment`).
+Each token in the structure block, and thus the structure block itself, shall be located at a 4-byte aligned offset from the beginning of the devicetree blob (see :ref:`sect-fdt-alignment`).

 .. _sect-fdt-lexical-structure: